 ☐ Open the Diagnostics > Ports > Port Mirroring dialog.
 Specify the source ports.
 Mark the checkbox in the Enabled column for the relevant ports.
 Specify the destination port.
 In the Destination port frame, select the desired port in the Primary port drop-down list.
 The drop-down list only displays available ports.
-Ports that are already specified as source ports are unavailable. □ When needed, specify a second destination port.
-In the Destination port frame, select the desired port in the Secondary port drop-down list.
-The prerequisite is that you have already specified the primary destination port.
-In order to access the device management via the destination port: In the Destination port frame, mark the Allow management checkbox. □ Save the changes temporarily.
-To do this, click the ✓ button. То deactivate the Port Mirroring function and restore the default settings, click the button and then the Reset config item.
+Ports that are already specified as source ports are unavailable.
+In order to access the device management via the destination port: In the Destination port frame, mark the Allow management checkbox. $\square$ To save the changes temporarily, click the $\checkmark$ button.

+To deactivate the Port Mirroring function and restore the default settings, click the button and then the Reset config item.